-This Christmas Rocky Road is packed full of chocolate, cherries, cranberries, marshmallows and crushed Amaretti biscuits for a delicious festive treat!
+This Christmas Rocky Road is packed with chocolate, glace cherries, dried cranberries, marshmallows and crushed Amaretti biscuits for a delicious festive treat!
+A perfect festive sweet treat for parties or gift-giving!

 Hello!
 The big day is almost here….are you ready?
 I still have a few last minute bits to do today…then I can finally relax!!